tesselode/ripple/readme.md

 print(sound.volume.v) -- prints .5
 print(sound.volume.value) -- also prints .5
 ```
-This is pretty janky because of how it's implemented, but it shouldn't cause any problems, and it's useful for tweening volumes for things like crossfading music.
+This is useful for tweening volumes for situations such as crossfading music.

 Contributing
 ============
-Send pull requests!
-Pull requests are cool!
+This library is in early development, so feel free to open issues or create pull requests in regards to either design or implementation.

 License
 =======